 I stayed in the men’s dormitory while visiting Anita.
 One night, we decided to go see a movie, in violation of Southwestern’s code of conduct.
 We had two movies to choose from: Jaws and Emmanuelle.
 While most readers are quite familiar with Jaws, they might not be as familiar with Emmanuelle, a French soft-porn movie.
 Both Anita and I had what church leaders called a rebellious heart.
-While we attended church regularly, sang in the choir, and taught Sunday school, we loved living on the edge.
-When presented with the choice of Jaws or Emmanuelle, we briefly considered whether we should give into our rebellious nature and buy tickets to see Emmanuelle.
+While we attended church regularly, sang in the choir, taught Sunday school, and worked in the bus ministry, we loved living on the edge.
+When presented with the choice of Jaws or Emmanuelle, we briefly considered whether we should give in to our rebellious nature and buy tickets to see Emmanuelle.
 Our Fundamentalist training ultimately won and we spent the next two hours watching a mechanical shark hunt and kill humans.

 While our relationship ultimately burned in the flames of my jealousy and immaturity, I still have fond memories of the nine months Bruce and Anita were an inseparable pair.
 From Anita irritating the hell out of then-deacon Chuck Cofty with her miniskirts and employment at an alcohol-serving pizza place, to taking trips to Mexican border towns and hiking the Huachuca Mountains, we had a wonderful time.
 I still wonder to this day what might have happened had we chosen the other movie.